DworkinLab/Bio720/README.md

 ## **What this course is not**
 Because of limitations of time (one two hour lecture a week for 13-14 weeks), we are purposefully making this a course about fundamental skills.
 As such, this course will not cover in any detail:

     - Genomic analysis pipelines (RNAseq, variant calling and populations genomics).
-These are covered in the winter-spring in Bio722.
+These are covered in BIO722.

     - Theory of computer science (nor theory on programming, algorithms, data structures etc).

     - Despite using `R` for much of this course, it is most definitely not a statistics course.
-Bio708 (taught by Dr. Ben Bolker and Dr. Jonathan Dushoff) is such a course (also using R as the primary programming environmental for statistical modeling.)
+Bio708 (taught by Dr. Ben Bolker and Dr. Jonathan Dushoff and sometimes Dr.Dworkin) is such a course (also using R as the primary programming environmental for statistical modeling.)

     - A bioinformatics class (i.e. we will not teach any conceptual or theoretical background in bioinformatics.
 All examples will be real examples, but mostly to illustrate the computational skills necessary to run an analysis, not the why).